CNBC Awards

 • Preventing exploitation of skill development pathways

 While PWM emphasizes upskilling and career progression, some employers might misuse its conditions to delay wage increments.
-This practice not only undermines the PWM’s intentions but also affects workforce morale.
+This practice undermines the PWM’s intentions and affects workforce morale.
 Companies must actively support fair skill recognition and ensure that employees’ career growth is rewarded appropriately.

 • Expanding beyond sector-specific implementation